Persecution of Biharis in Bangladesh: Background

-One reason cited for communal violence between Biharis and Bengalis was Bengali opposition to Urdu as a national language, which resulted in the Bengali Language Movement and an economic downturn.
+One reason cited for communal violence between Biharis and Bengalis was Bengali opposition to Urdu as a national language, which resulted in the Bengali language movement and an economic downturn.
 The relatively secular attitude of East Pakistan increased tensions between the two communities and the two provinces of the country.
-In the 1970 general elections Biharis predominantly supported the mostly West Pakistani Muslim League over the Awami League (overwhelmingly supported by Bengalis), and played an active anti-secessionist role in the liberation war.
+In the 1970 general elections, Biharis predominantly supported the mostly West Pakistani Muslim League over the Awami League (overwhelmingly supported by Bengalis) and played an active anti-secessionist role in the liberation war.

-Biharis supported the Pakistan Armed Forces during the 1971 Bangladesh Liberation War, comprising majorities in armed paramilitary groups such as Al-Shams, Razakars and Al-Badr (held responsible for the genocidal campaign against Bengali nationalists, civilians, religious and ethnic minorities).
+Biharis supported the Pakistan Armed Forces during the Bangladesh War of Independence, comprising majorities in armed paramilitary groups such as Al-Shams, Razakars and Al-Badr (held responsible for the genocidal campaign against Bengali nationalists, and both Hindu and Bengali Muslim civilians).
 News outlets such as the BBC have published death-toll estimates by independent researchers varying from 200,000 to 500,000.
 Scholars such as R. J. Rummel and Matthew White estimate the total Bengali civilian death toll at 1.5 million.
 The casualty figure estimated by Pakistan is 25,000, as reported by the Hamoodur Rahman Commission.

-Having generated unrest among Bengalis, Biharis became the target of retaliation.
-The Minorities at Risk project puts the number of Biharis killed during the war at 1,000; however, R. J. Rummel cites a "likely" figure of 150,000.
+Biharis became the target of retaliation.
+According to historian Christian Gerlach, many scholars have used the wartime actions of Biharis to understate/marginalize and/or justify atrocities against non-Bengalis or to suppress the memory of atrocities committed against them.
+The Minorities at Risk project puts the number of Biharis killed during the war at 1,000; however, Rummel cites a "likely" figure of 150,000.

-Another cause of Bengali reprisal could be the collaboration of Biharis with the Pakistan Army, which participated in mass rape of Bengalis during the Bangladesh Liberation War.
-Susan Brownmiller has estimated the number of rape victims of the Pakistan Army and its collaborators during the war at 200,000 to 400,000 women and children.

-Many scholars have used such events to understate, marginalize and even justify atrocities against non-Bengalis or to suppress the memory of atrocities committed against them.

 Events

+East Pakistan War, 1971

-In early March 1971, 300 Biharis were slaughtered in rioting by Bengali mobs in Chittagong.
-The massacre was used by the Pakistan Army as a justification to launch Operation Searchlight against the Bengali nationalist movement.
-Biharis were massacred in Jessore, Panchabibi and Khulna (where, in March 1972, 300 to 1,000 Biharis were killed and their bodies thrown into a nearby river).
+In early March 1971, 300 Biharis were killed.
+This was used by the Pakistan Army as a justification to launch Operation Searchlight against the Bengali nationalist movement.
+Biharis were massacred in Jessore, Panchabibi and Khulna (where in March 1972, 300 to 1,000 Biharis were killed and their bodies were thrown into a nearby river).

 The magnitude of anti-Bihari attacks by Bengalis throughout the war are contested.
-Bengali sources admit the death of a few thousand to 30,000 or 40,000 non-Bengalis.
+Bengali sources admit the death of as many as 30,000 or 40,000 non-Bengalis.
 According to a white paper released by the Pakistani government, the Awami League killed 64,000 Biharis and West Pakistanis.
 R. J. Rummel, a historian with the University of Hawaii, gives a range of 50,000 to 500,000 Biharis killed and concludes at a prudent figure of 150,000 murdered by Bengalis overall.
 International estimates vary from 20,000 to 200,000.
 In June 1971, Bihari representatives put forward a figure of 500,000 Biharis killed by Bengalis.

+Ishrat Ferdousi, a researcher on 1971 atrocities, said attacks on Biharis can be termed “genocide."
+Sarmila Bose in her book 2011 Dead Reckoning: Memories of the 1971 Bangladesh War argues that Bengalis are in a state of denial about the massacre.
+Bose's claims are not accepted by Bangladeshi historians.